-You were looking forward to it, the hot season has arrived, and with it, your favourite summer activities.
-If you’re planning to take your dog on your next hikes and forest outings, you will first have to choose your destination and make sure you bring the necessary equipment for a successful hike.
+The hot season has arrived, and with it, your favourite summer activities.
+If you’re planning to take your dog on your next hikes and forest outings, you will first have to choose your destination, then make sure you bring the necessary equipment for a successful hike with your furry friend.

 Choosing a trail

-As a dog owner, you know how difficult it is to find a trail where your pet is welcome.
-Besides, the most impressive trails and panoramas are generally forbidden to animals.
+As a dog owner, you know how difficult it is to find a trail where your pet is also welcome.
+Some of the most impressive trails and views are generally forbidden to animals.

-Fortunately, SÉPAQ announced this year that after the success of its pilot project, your four-legged companions are now authorized in most National Parks in Quebec.
-Here is a brief selection of places to add to your list of must-see places:
+Fortunately, your four-legged companions are now authorized in several National Parks in the province of Quebec.
+However, it’s always a good idea to check official websites beforehand to make sure.
+Here is a brief selection of locations to add to your list of must-sees:

 Hautes-Gorges-de-la-rivière-Malbaie National Park, Charlevoix